-You can send an email to d.popplewell@ aics.espritscholen.nl and b.wasky@aics. espritscholen.nl to make an appointment for a personal conversation with one of our internal confidential counsellors.
+You can send an email to Justin Santori and Linda Leer to make an appointment for a personal conversation with one of our internal confidential counsellors.
 Parents can also contact the internal confidential counsellor with a report or complaint about matters related to the school.
 Parents can send the complaint via email to one of our confidential counsellors.
 Depending on the workday, one of the confidential counsellors will contact the student or parent to arrange an appointment as soon as possible.